Dicklesworthstone/swiss_army_llama/README.md

 Logging is configured at the INFO level to provide detailed logs for debugging and monitoring.
 The logger provides information about the state of the application, errors, and activities.

-The logs are stored in a file named `llama2_embeddings_fastapi_service.log`, and a log rotation mechanism is implemented to handle log file backups.
+The logs are stored in a file named `swiss_army_llama.log`, and a log rotation mechanism is implemented to handle log file backups.
 The rotating file handler is configured with a maximum file size of 10 MB, and it keeps up to 5 backup files.

 When a log file reaches its maximum size, it is moved to the `old_logs` directory, and a new log file is created.
 The log entries are also printed to the standard output stream.

 Here are some details of the logging configuration:

 - Log Level: INFO
 - Log Format: `%(asctime)s - %(levelname)s - %(message)s`
 - Max Log File Size: 10 MB